Specialising in Homes:

 5. Country House Exemption

-The national planning policy framework states dwellings are "inappropriate developments are, by definition, harmful to the Green belt and should not be approved except in very special circumstances."
+The national planning policy framework states that dwellings are "inappropriate developments are, by definition, harmful to the Green Belt and should not be approved except in very special circumstances."
 This final approach is known as the Country House Exemption Clause – Paragraph 80 (previously Paragraph 79).

 Unlike the other four approaches, under 'paragraph 80' it is possible to obtain permission in the Green Belt for sites without existing buildings.
-However, the design must exhibit outstanding architectural quality, enhancing the surroundings significantly.
+However, the design must exhibit outstanding architectural quality, significantly enhancing the surroundings.

-This route is by far and away the most involved of those discussed here and also carries the most significant risk.
+This route is by far the most involved of those discussed here and carries the most significant risk.
 However, with great risk comes potentially great reward with innovative, statement architecture.
-But please do not confuse this as something that is not considerate to the setting.
+But please do not confuse this with something inconsiderate of the setting.

 FAQs